apaz-cli/apaz-cli.github.io/blog/Inspiration.md

     You can read all the problems I've had with Java in [the Java article](Java.html).
 I really love certain aspects of Java.
 Its technical problems sadden me, but the social problems bother me more.
-Except for two outstanding members, the Java community sucks.
+I've met two outstanding members, but the Java community sucks.
 A bad community is more than enough reason not to use a language.

     This also works the other way.
 I don't have much experience with Rust, Nim, D, or